jero-at-github/Tickets-UML/README.md

 UML diagrams (activity, sequence, states, data model) for Blockchain events ticket system PoC.

 ## Description
-The idea for this proof of concepto consists in creating a Events ticket system.
+The idea for this proof of concept consists in creating a Events ticket system.
 A event organizer can create a specific event and assign it some properties (date, type, location, price, ...)
-The organizer can decide tu put the event tickets for sale.
+The organizer can decide later to put the event tickets for sale.
 From this moment the event attendees can buy a ticket.
-The attendee can present the ticket at the event's location at the proper date.
+The attendee can presents the ticket using a smartphone at the event's location at the proper date.
+The smartphone communicate with the smartphone of the validator, exchaning the respective addresses.
+The attendee smartphone confirms that a specific validator is processing his event entry request.
-A validator (security employee, door controller...) can process the presented ticket and validate it.
+The validator (security employee, door controller...) can then process the presented ticket and validate it.
 If the ticket is valid for this event and user, then the entry of the attendee is allowed, otherwise it is denied.

 ## Content: